shapeshed/flim.shapeshed.com/src/_posts/making-the-case-for-make.md

 UNIX encourages small, distinct tools.
 A Makefile allows you to pick the best tool for the job.
 If it runs on UNIX it runs on Make.
 There is no need to create a wrapper or integrate with a build framework.
 In this sense it allows you to choose the best tool for the job and you can throw out the idea that you have to write *everything* in JavaScript.

 It is fast.
-In all tests I've run locally using system commmands via a Makefile is always faster than using a build framework.
+In all tests I've run locally using system commands via a Makefile is always faster than using a build framework.

 It is simple.
 If you can complete a task in five lines of code there is less to go wrong and it is easier to understand.